Board of Directors

 President and Chief Executive Officer

 Douglas Fambrough co-founded Dicerna in 2007 and has served as the Company’s president and chief executive officer since 2010.
-His background as both a genomic scientist and venture capitalist has been instrumental in the evolution of the Company, from the development of its unique GalXC™ platform to its transformation into a successful, publicly-traded company.
+His background as both a genomic scientist and venture capitalist have been instrumental in the evolution of the Company, from the development of its unique GalXC™ platform to its transformation into a successful, publicly traded company.

 Prior to Dicerna, Dr. Fambrough specialized in financing innovative life science technology companies as a General Partner with Oxford Bioscience Partners, a Boston-based venture capital firm.

 In 2003, Dr. Fambrough and two other investors created Sirna Therapeutics, a first-generation RNA interference (RNAi) pioneer; he served on Sirna’s board of directors until Merck acquired the company in 2006.
 On Oxford’s behalf, Dr. Fambrough invested in several ventures, including: Solexa, developer of the dominant ultra-high-throughput DNA sequencing platform, which Illumina acquired, and Xencor, a leader in engineering antibodies to improve their therapeutic properties (Nasdaq: XNCR).